tyrneh/options-implied-probability/README.md

 ### Term-structure surfaces

 Calibrate an entire maturity surface with the new `RNDSurface` façade.
-The default configuration fits an arbitrage-free SSVI surface that enforces the Gatheral–Jacquier calendar and butterfly constraints.
+Every slice is staleness-filtered, parity-adjusted, and vega-weighted before calibration.
+The default configuration fits an arbitrage-free SSVI surface that enforces the Gatheral–Jacquier calendar and butterfly constraints **by construction**.

 ```python
 from oipd import RNDSurface